itsays-zqc/my-website/docs/examples/PIC/MMI/MMI.md

 The `search` parameter calculates the mode based on the maximum refractive index or user defined refractive index in the structure.
 Selections are ['near_n', 'max_index'].
 Selections are ['near_n', 'max_index'].<br/>
 The `number_of_trial_modes` parameter determines the calculated number of modes around the refractive index.<br/>

-Detailed explaination about port : https://itsays-zqc.github.io/my-website/docs/test/v2_core/4Source#44-eme-port
+Detailed explaination about port : <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/4Source#44-eme-port'>Port</a>

 </div>